Recommendations

 - Designing Data-Intensive Applications (Martin Kleppmann): A high-level tour of tools and approaches for system design.

-- Sapiens (Yuval Harari): A history of humankind, from the agricultural revolution to the current day.
+- Sapiens (Yuval Harari): History of humankind, from the agricultural revolution to the current day.

-- The Code Book (Simon Singh): Follows the practice of cryptography from ancient Egypt to beyond the present day.
+- The Code Book (Simon Singh): Follows the practice and evolution of cryptography from ancient Egypt all the way to the speculative future.

 TV Shows